mklabs/vimfiles/vim/boilerplate/templates/default/readme.md

 - http://stevelosh.com/blog/2011/09/writing-vim-plugins/
 - http://learnvimscriptthehardway.stevelosh.com/
-- Use your Github buddy, reading though other people source is a really effective way to lear vim scripts (and pretty much any thing else)
+- Use your Github buddy, reading through other people source is a really effective way to lear vim scripts (and pretty much any thing else)

-Also, probably your bets source of documentation may very well remains the vim documentation itself.
+Also, probably your best source of documentation may very well remain the vim documentation itself.
 See:

 - `:h plugin`